AlexTheGeek/Notification-Discord/README.md

 ## Twitch
 It's a program that notify you when a specefic streamer is online.
 It's going to send you a message on your Discord channel and turn on your Philips Hue lights in a specific color.
+With the new api of Twitch we need to find the ID of the channel.

 ### Fonctions:
 #### Check_user: